salesforce/oss-template/CONTRIBUTING.md

 > **NOTE**: Be sure to [sync your fork](https://help.github.com/articles/syncing-a-fork/) before making a pull request.

+# Contributor License Agreement ("CLA")
+In order to accept your pull request, we need you to submit a CLA.
+You only need to do this once to work on any of Salesforce's open source projects.

+Complete your CLA here: <https://cla.salesforce.com/sign-cla>

+# Issues
+We use GitHub issues to track public bugs.
+Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

 # Code of Conduct
 Please follow our [Code of Conduct](CODE_OF_CONDUCT.md).